florianstancioiu/weather-app/README.md

 - [Scroll back to the top of scrollable div](https://stackoverflow.com/a/10744324/12159189) - This helped me reset the scroll to the top of the hourly forecast section when selecting a different day
 - [The Only Accessibility Video You Will Ever Need - Youtube](https://www.youtube.com/watch?v=2oiBKSjOOFE) - This helped me understand accessibility for web pages
 - ~~[Geoapify Location Platform: Maps, Geocoding, Routing, and APIs](https://www.geoapify.com/) - This helped me do a reverse geocode (turn latitude and longitude into an address) when using the Geolocation Web API~~ I ended up not using this
+- [Bug: too hard to fix "Cannot update a component from inside the function body of a different component."](https://github.com/facebook/react/issues/18178#issuecomment-595846312) - I keep on seeing this bug when I'm trying to set the data of the UnitsDropdown as a prop instead of a state call, more specifically when I'm trying to update the state that is passed as a prop, it might prove useful to read about it in the future.

 ## Author